google/rich-test-results/README.md

 including browser and mobile tests.

 Since this format will start out without adoption, we must interoperate with existing formats.
-The xUnit XML format originally created by the Ant Junit task is the de-facto industry standard today, so we provide a robust parser for it.
+The xUnit XML format originally created by the Ant JUnit task is the de-facto industry standard today, so we provide a robust parser for it.
 We intend to add more parsers as we determine that other formats merit support.